Luxury Accompanied Pet Travel To Spain and the UK

 Our company use various Brittany Ferries routes, as well as P&O and DFDS Ferries to cross the English Channel.
 There are almost no pet friendly cabins on these crossing so dogs and cats have to stay in the vehicles during these crossings.
 These sea crossings are much shorter and the pets just sleep peacefully during the short crossing.
 The car deck is lit at all times with security cameras.
 We have taken the English Channel crossings hundreds of times and never had a problem with any pet during the crossing.

 If a pet collection or delivery is not to be from mainland UK then various other ferry companies will be used.
-Details on pet travel during these crossing vary so details upon request.
+For example to Ireland, Isle Of Man, Isle of White Etc. Etc. Details and pricing on pet travel using these crossing vary so more details upon request.

 If there are no pet friendly cabins are available when booking a ferry then dogs are allocated their own kennel in the kennel area.
 Clients are able to access their dogs at any time during the journey (day or night).
 Two sizes of kennels are available, Small and large.
 Early booking is advised to guarantee availability.
 Clients can sit with their dog in the kennel area or take them out on deck for a walk.
 You may even see a whale or some dolphins during your time out there.
 No dogs are allowed in a non-pet friendly cabin.

 Cats always have to remain in the vehicle during any ferry journey for obvious reason.
 Access is allowed three or four times during the journey to check and feed the cats.
 This can only be when accompanied by a member of Brittany Ferries staff.
 Visits are prearranged by the ferry staff at predetermined times.
 The car deck is fully light throughout the whole journey.